jgswift/kfiltr/README.md

 ###Hooks

-To facilitate the usage of filters and mappers, a standard hook implementation is provided
+To assist filter processing, a standard hook implementation is provided.
+Hooks are containers for multiple filters that typically run sequentially.
+Hooks may also be filters, but are not by default.
+In the example below, the hook will iterate over and perform all contained filtering operations.

 ```php
 <?php